ChickCoder123/ChickCoder123/README.md

 # **ChickCoder**
 Hi!
 I'm a front-end (hopefully eventually full stack) web developer.
 I make programs on [Khan Academy](https://www.khanacademy.org/profile/websitedeveloper).
-Have a good day! 😃
+Have a good day! 😃 You can always reach out to me by opening a PR to my repository that contains this mark-down file.

 # Fluent Languages